FS Specialty Lending fund prepares for listing

 summary

-The investment management team and board will remain the same and there will be no change in the Fund’s investment objectives or strategy as a result of the conversion or listing.*
+The investment management team and board will remain the same and there will be no change in the Fund’s investment objectives or strategy as a result of the conversion

 Although we are working toward a listing within the targeted time frame, the timing may be subject to change based on a variety of factors.

-Note: Subject to market conditions, shareholder approval and board approval.
+Note: Subject to market conditions.

 *The investment strategy will remain the same except for certain requirements specific to BDCs under the 1940 Act, which won’t apply once the Fund is converted to a closed-end fund.
 As part of the conversion to a closed-end fund, Future Standard will acquire EIG Asset Management’s interest in the Adviser, make the Adviser an indirect, wholly-owned subsidiary of Future Standard.